 The company will invest almost $13 million, via non-profit partnerships, through grants, in-kind technology solutions and technical support to their non-profit partners.
 The goal is to measurably improve patient self-management of chronic disease, access to care and clinical quality for children, women, and seniors.

 I spoke with Rose Stuckey Kirk, the President of the Foundation about the program.
 She said, “We want to change the way care is delivered, we want to solve big issues, such as improving the quality across the board.
 And, we want to leverage our technology to accomplish this.”

-To that end, the Foundation is giving their technology solutions, either their mHealth Solution or their secure unified messaging platform, to select non-profits that have demonstrated they have in-house technical capability.
-But they are also providing technical support to help the partners get started.
+To that end, the Foundation is giving their technology solutions, either their mHealth Solution or their secure unified messaging platform, to select nonprofits that have demonstrated they have the in-house technical capability to manage them.
+They are also providing technical support to help the partners get started.
 Further, the non-profits can apply for grants (money) to cover operating as well as program costs.
 This is important – they are not just giving money for programs, but are also willing to support the organizations’ operations.
 Having run a non-profit myself, I appreciate this comprehensive approach.